 He summoned all the boat architects in the land to his court and told them of his desire to have better and faster boats for the troops.
 After days of hard labour, a man who was reputed to be the best boat architect in Chempakasherri, Kodipunna Venkida Narayanan Achari, came up with a specimen, which satisfied the Raja’s requirements (1614).
-He made a miniature model of boat made of coconut husk and coir ropes and explained to the Raja about its advantages as follows.
-Both the Stern and the Nose were proportionally higher than the middle part of the boat.
+He made a miniature model of a boat, using coconut husk and coir ropes, and explained to the Raja, its advantages.
+In his new design, both the stern and the nose were proportionally higher than the middle part of the boat.
 So those who stand at the stern could see long distances from its elevated position, which helps them to change the course of the boat or boost extra leverage with a few strokes of the sculls, which is equivalent to ten oars.

 One story says that the defeated Raja of Kayamkulam heard of the moothassari who made these boats and ordered his servants to make arrangements to take the Achari to Kayamkulam.
 The Achari was taken to Kayamkulam and was forced to make boats for the Kayamkulam Raja.

-I got another version of the story from internet;
+I got another version of the story from the internet:

 Venkida house in Kodipunna is still a prominent family of the area.
-They have a family temple; Veerabadran and Badrakali are worshiped as their family deities.
+They have a family temple; Veerabadran and Badrakali are worshipped as their family deities.

 Sharat Sunder Rajeev